A Day At The Museum Part 1: The Prince and Skyline Museum (with video!)

 It might seem odd to see this display case full of old World War II aircraft models in one corner of a car museum but there's a good reason for it - Prince Motor Company actually started out as the Tachikawa Aircraft Company during the war.
 No, they didn't make the Zero, you're thinking of Mitsubishi, so go find an Evo museum if that's your thing.

-After the war, there wasn't much point to making more military planes so the firm changed it's name to Fuji Precision Industries and started making cars.
+After the war, there wasn't much point to making more military planes so the firm changed its name to Fuji Precision Industries and started making cars.
 No, they didn't make the Impreza WRX later on, you're thinking of Fuji HEAVY Industries, that was the mother company for Subaru.

-In 1952 precision wasn't swag enough for the company so they renamed themselves to Prince Motor Company after Prince Akihito who was picked as Crown Prince that year instead of just being, you know, a normal Prince.
+By 1952 precision wasn't swag enough for the company anymore so they renamed themselves to Prince Motor Company after Prince Akihito who was picked as Crown Prince that year instead of just being, you know, a normal Prince.
 No doubt he had to do a LOT of fetch quests and kill a ton of slimes for the honor.